OctaFlow

 Compulsory vs. good-to-have documents

-Which of the source documents (D1–D13) a company must have before it can run, and which can be authored as it scales.
+Which of the source documents (D1–D16) a company must have before it can run, and which can be authored as it scales.
 Compulsory = a governed, gated, safe cycle cannot run without it.
-Good-to-have = it raises quality, consistency, or economics; a first cycle can run without it, and it is authored as volume grows.
+Good-to-have = it raises quality, consistency, or economics; a first cycle can run without it.
+(Separate axis from the S/G/D classes: a document can be Static and good-to-have, or Governed-mutable and compulsory.)

-COMPULSORY — AUTHOR BEFORE LAUNCH (8) D1 · Vision D2 · Use-cases D3 · Architecture D5 · Skills method D6 · Gates D7 · Security D12 · Data D13 · Governance GOOD-TO-HAVE — AUTHOR AS YOU SCALE (5) D4 · Conventions D8 · Voice D9 · Budget D10 · Roadmap D11 · Glossary Per company: GEB promotes D7 to full depth first (+ D9, D11); Octaflow promotes D4 and D8 to compulsory (it ships built, customer-facing output).
+COMPULSORY — AUTHOR BEFORE LAUNCH (9) D1 · Vision D2 · Use-cases D3 · Architecture D5 · Skills method D6a · Gates D7 · Security D12 · Data D13 · Governance D16 · Seam GOOD-TO-HAVE — AUTHOR AS YOU SCALE (8) D4 · Conventions D8 · Voice D9 · Budget D10 · Roadmap D11 · Glossary D6b · Judge D14 · Registers D15 · Changes Per company: GEB promotes D7 to full depth first (+ D9, D11); Octaflow promotes D4 and D8 to compulsory (it ships built, customer-facing output).

-Eight compulsory documents, five authored as you scale
+Nine compulsory documents, eight authored as you scale

 8